chiragasarpota/lingest/README.md

 If `lingest` encounters a non-UTF-8 or unreadable file, it will:

 1. Log a warning (unless in quiet mode).
-2. Include the file’s header.
+2. Include the file's header.
 3. Add `[Content not included: Could not be read as UTF-8 text...]`.

 This preserves file structure and alerts you about skipped files.